 Variations on the Serpent

-Because they resemble phallic symbols, snakes often represent fertility in myth and literature, according to the Myths Encyclopedia.
-Additionally, some cultures such as the Chinese associate snakes with rain while others align these creatures with water and holes in the ground -- other representations of fertility.
+1) Fertility in myth and literature - according to the Myths Encyclopedia.
+Some cultures such as the Chinese associate snakes with rain while others align these creatures with water and holes in the ground -- other representations of fertility.
 Some literary traditions have associated snakes with immortality and transformation as well, which could be seen as an extension of the birthing aspect of the fertility symbolism of snakes.